Blog

 3. Seller Identity and Authority

 Buyers should confirm that the seller has the legal right to dispose of the property.
-When acting through a power of attorney (POA), the document must be notarised and — if issued abroad — apostilled and translated into Turkish before being accepted by the Land Registry.
+When acting through a power of attorney for property purchase in Turkey, the document must be notarised and — if issued abroad — apostilled and translated into Turkish before being accepted by the Land Registry.

 Financial and Technical Due Diligence